 The reading, 60.1-4, is part of a whole, 60-62, which in style and content is related to ch.40-55, the Book of Consolation.
-Hence these chapters, 60-62, retell the message of consolation to the post-exilic community whose hopes and faith require support.
+Hence these chapters, 60-62, retell the message of consolation to the post exilic community whose hopes and faith require support.
 Although the people may sense they are still in the darkness even after their return from Babylon to Jerusalem they are told to arise for their light has come, 'above you the Lord now rises and above you his glory appears.'
 As a result kings and nations and peoples will assemble and come towards them, their heart will throb because the riches of the sea and the wealth of the nations will come to them, 'bringing gold and incense (as do the Wise men in Matthew's gospel account) and singing the praise of the Lord.'
-This is indeed a message of consolation for the newly returned exiles and should be for us today.
+A message of consolation indeed for the newly returned exiles.

 The Responsorial Psalm, Psalm 71.
-1-2,7-8,10-13, is a psalm dedicated to king Solomon whose wealth and glory his just and peaceful reign are celebrated in these verses and clearly for us the psalm celebrates the wishes of the newly returned exiles of the first reading.
+1-2,7-8,10-13, is a psalm dedicated to king Solomon whose wealth and glory, and his just and peaceful reign is celebrated in these verses and clearly for us the psalm celebrates the wishes of the newly returned exiles of the first reading.
 They look for justice and right judgement and hope God's justice will flourish giving them peace till the moon fails, or forever.
 They hope his rule will be widespread and then all kings and nations will pay homage to God because he will save the poor and the needy and take pity on the weak.
-These are all aspirations of the returned exiles in Jerusalem and should be for us today now our Saviour has been revealed.
+These are all aspirations of the returned exiles in Jerusalem.